MaskoFortwana/CyberArk-WebConnect/TESTING.md

-# ChromeConnect Testing Procedures
+# WebConnect Testing Procedures

-This document describes the comprehensive testing procedures for the ChromeConnect build process and DLL extraction functionality.
+This document describes the comprehensive testing procedures for the WebConnect build process and DLL extraction functionality.

 ## Overview